drdaemos/xc5-docs/en/getting_started/step_3_-_applying_logic_changes.md

 5. During output generating X-Cart will require some data, e.g. product, order, user, etc info and templates will request such data like this `{getSomeData()}` in their code.
 Such call means that X-Cart will start searching for `getSomeData()` method in the current viewer class or in the current controller class.

+    {% note info %}
-    _Note: while controller class is always the same for one particular page rendering, viewer class may change from one template to another.
+    Note: while controller class is always the same for one particular page rendering, viewer class may change from one template to another.
 X-Cart will start generating content and \XLite\View\Controller class will manage the process at the beginning.
 Then, some view list may include a widget handled by other viewer class, e.g. \XLite\View\Order and it will mean that the current viewer class will switch from \XLite\View\Controller to \XLite\View\Order.
-If you call the {getAnotherData()} method from the template handled by \XLite\View\Order class, X-Cart will search for getAnotherData() method in the \XLite\View\Order class and the current controller classes._
+If you call the {getAnotherData()} method from the template handled by \XLite\View\Order class, X-Cart will search for getAnotherData() method in the \XLite\View\Order class and the current controller classes.
+    {% endnote %}

 6. As you can understand, X-Cart starts the output quite quickly and then **"lazy"** pulls data on demand.

 7. During such lazy requests of data, X-Cart can create multiple model objects and run complex logic routines defined throughout X-Cart code.

-# Applying changes to X-Cart store
+## Applying changes to X-Cart store

 As understood from the previous paragraph, X-Cart's code execution process is **treelike** and vertices of this tree are **methods** of certain classes/objects.
 In order to change X-Cart's behaviour we have to be able to change the tree by adding new vertices or changing existing ones.
 Changing any method of X-Cart's core (as well as methods of other modules) can be achieved via using [decorator pattern](http://en.wikipedia.org/wiki/Decorator_pattern).